Caribbean Stud Poker

 - No draws are made (although you might find some rare Caribbean Stud variations where a draw or two has been added)

-- You’re playing against the house at all times - not other players
+- Unlike standard poker games, you’re playing against the house at all times - not other players

 Outside of those small differences, you’re ready to play Caribbean Stud poker!

-The actual rules of Caribbean Stud poker are simple.
+The Caribbean Stud poker rules are actually pretty simple.
 The dealer at the table will deal out 5 cards, face down, to each player at the table that has placed the initial bet (ante) on the table.

 The dealer will then deal a 5-card hand face down to themselves with one major difference: